Emmys 2020: 14 things to know, from Zendaya’s historic win to a record-breaking ‘Schitt’s Creek’ sweep

 14) An alpaca

-Of course there was an alpaca with a tuxedo.
+Of course, there was an alpaca with a tuxedo.
 Randall Park seemed equally confused.